A guide to the Coronavirus Job retention scheme FAQs

 Before considering redundancies, there must be a genuine redundancy situation and a fair and reasonable procedure must be applied.
 This needs to include the relevant notification, selection and consultation procedures.

 Employees can be asked to use annual leave entitlements to cover some of the period of not working.
 If they wish to do this, employers must give at least double the amount of notice as the period of leave they wish for the employee to take.
+Working Time Regulations require holiday pay to be paid at the employee’s normal rate of pay or, where the rate of pay varies, calculated on the basis of the average pay received by the employee in the previous 52 working weeks.
+Therefore, if a furloughed employee takes holiday, the employer should pay their usual holiday pay in accordance with the Working Time Regulations.

 Where the employer forces the employee to take a cut in hours (and, therefore, wages), the employee would be entitled to make a claim for unlawful deduction of wages and constructive dismissal.